-I am someone who is good at motivating people (although I still cringe when I say it.
-It feels arrogant – but that is a whole other discussion for another time).
+My truth is that I am someone who is good at motivating people (although I still cringe when I say it.
+It feels arrogant – but that is a whole other discussion).

 But whenever this change of heart did come up for me, I pushed it away as:

-- … it is so different than what I saw myself doing for all these years: research, a PhD, … becoming a freelance writer.
+- it is so different from what I saw myself doing for all these years: research, a PhD, … becoming a freelance writer.

 - I don’t even know how?!